-(A continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)
+(Part three of a continuing series by the Cognitive Behavior Therapy Center of Southern California’s OCD experts)

 It is a momentous moment when someone who suffers from Obsessive Compulsive Disorder (OCD) decides to enter treatment.
 It is usually a difficult decision to make, as so many people either hide their obsessions and compulsions and/or think that they should be able to manage their own symptoms.
 There is often much shame and fear that others might think them crazy or weak or cowardly if it were known what they are afraid of or what lengths they go to in order to manage those fears.